lsst-sqre/phalanx/docs/developers/define-secrets.rst

 Newlines will be converted to spaces when pasting the secret value.
 If newlines need to be preserved, be sure to mark the secret with ``onepassword.encoded`` set to ``true`` in :file:`secrets.yaml`, and then encode the secret in base64 before pasting it into 1Password.
+To encode the secret, save it to a file with the correct newlines, and then use a command such as:

+.. prompt:: bash

+   base64 -w0 < /path/to/secret; echo ''

+This will generate a base64-encoded version of the secret on one line, suitable for cutting and pasting into the 1Password field.

 3. Sync 1Password items into Vault
 ----------------------------------